f-ilustre/f-ilustre.github.io/index.md

 --------------------------------
 ### US TO PH Air Travel (2020 vs 2019)

 This is my submission for Week 16 #Makeovermonday.
-The dataset comes from the [Bureau of Transportation Statistics](https://data.world/makeovermonday/2021w16).
-I'm glad for Andy Kriebel's [Watch me Viz](https://www.youtube.com/watch?v=GUVJ7zqOgeo) because the dataset containts 6.27 million rows.
+The dataset comes from the [Bureau of Transportation Statistics](https://data.world/makeovermonday/2021w16) and contains 6.27 million rows.

 I focused on US TO PH air travels (because I'm from the Philippines) and this is socially relevant to my network.